Understanding Top 10 Disruptive Business Models

 This model has been popularised by companies such as Uber, which allows customers to order a ride with the click of a button, and Airbnb, which makes it easy for people to find short-term accommodation in cities around the world.

 It involves a company offering a product or service at a lower price than its competitors.
-In order to make up for the lower prices, the company offers a higher quality product or service.
+To make up for the lower prices, the company offers a higher-quality product or service.

 This disruptive business model is often used by companies that are trying to disrupt an existing market.
 By offering a lower price and a higher quality product, the company can attract new customers and take market share away from its competitors.